Energy and U

 "I wish that every student in Minnesota could see this show."—3rd grade teacher

 When are the shows?

 We conduct 5 to 8 days of shows with two shows per day twice a year—January and May.
 May shows for students will be conducted on the 17th, 18th, 19th, 22nd, 23rd, 24th, and 25th.
 A public matinee for people of all ages is planned for 2 p.m.
 Saturday, May 20.
-Reservations will be required and space is limited (reservation for the public show will be available in about mid-April).
+Reservations are required and space is limited (reservations for the public show will be available starting, Tuesday, March 29).
+Please, if you make reservations, but later need to change your plans, please turn your tickets back in so others may use them.
 Registration for school groups for the 2017 shows is now closed.